vision-zjweu/compv.github.io/docs/hw1.md

    {{ code }} -
    <span class="code">We have indicated questions where you have to do something in code in red</span>

    Starter code is given to you on Canvas under the "Homework 1" assignment.
+You can also download it [here](https://drive.google.com/file/d/1Bpqc8LLT67uLR4ZmbKYeMwvvYMrw_Gl-/view?usp=sharing).
 Clean up your submission to include only the necessary files.

    <div class="primer-spec-callout info" markdown="1">
 	 **Submission Tip:** Use the [Tasks Checklist](#tasks-checklist) and [Canvas Submission Checklist](#canvas-submission-checklist) at the end of this homework.
 We also provide a script that validates the submission format [here](https://raw.githubusercontent.com/eecs442/utils/master/check_submission.py){:target="_blank"}.